-- Minimum Dwelling Size in the RF zone is 1,250 square feet. - Maximum Floor Area of the main building shall be based on the net lot area and shall be determined using the following formula: - 35% of the net lot area for the first 20,000 SF of net lot area, plus an additional - 10% of the remaining net lot area. - Attached garages and other attached, enclosed accessory buildings shall be calculated as main building floor area. - Floor area is measured from external walls (17.04.080)
+- Minimum Dwelling Size in the RE and RL zones is 1,250 SF. - Maximum Floor Area of the main building shall be based on the net lot area and shall be determined using the following formula: - 40% of the net lot area for the first 5,000 SF of net lot area, plus an additional - 35% of the net lot area for the next 5,000 SF of net lot area, plus an additional - 15% of the remaining net lot area. - Attached garages and other attached, enclosed accessory buildings shall be calculated as main building floor area.
+If the garage is attached to the rear of the structure and is not visible from the street, then up to 400 square feet of the garage floor area may be added to the maximum floor area allowed for the primary structure. - Guest houses and attached garages are counted as accessory floor area. - Floor area is measured from external walls.
+(17.04.080)